rangle/angular-training-slides/slides/src/content/unit-testing.md

 ---

-## Creating and inject a the mock (2/2)
+## Creating and Injecting the Mock Object

-We can create a light mock of the Http service.
+- We can create a light mock of the `Http` service:

 ```ts
 beforeEach(() => {